kaustav202/JS-DOM-Snippets/README.md

 ## Introduction 📜
 </br>

-<b> Quick Start to JS for beginners .
-Get up to speed with DOM manipulation using JS through the scripts and snippets on this repository. </b>
+<b>Get up to speed with DOM manipulation techniques using JS and more through the scripts and snippets on this repository. </b>

 <b> The HTML or XML documents expose an interface knowns as DOM (Document Object Model) to the browser, it's tags provide structure and hierarchy or parent-child relationships among the elements and also act as labels.

 The DOM structure and style can be manipulated by a scripting language (typically JS) that leads to infinite possibilities only limited by your creativity.
-This repo hosts such inventive , original as well as practical scripts to help beginners get up to speed and provide something new to experts.</b>
+This repo hosts collection of such exciting features as well as practical snippets to help beginners get up to speed and provide something new to intermediates and experts alike.</b>

  </br>